zwz14/TableKeyBoard/README.md

 4) where the depth and IR image store in

-	access Hololens with Windows Device Portal(use IP), in System/File explorer/LocalAppData/TableKeyBoard/TempState
+	Firstly, eliminate the annotation of code about storing image in DepthDataDisplayManager.cs and run the project.After that, access Hololens with Windows Device Portal(use IP), in System/File explorer/LocalAppData/TableKeyBoard/TempState

 5) where I get keyboard model